tmiyama/WaveletAnalysis/README.md

 # WaveletAnalysis

 Wavelet anaysis tool by Torrence and Compo [1998] is very popular in climatology.
 However, Liu et al. [2007] has pointed out that the method by Torrence and Compo [1998] has a bias in favor of large scales.
-These Jupyter Noteboos in Python are the translations of the original MATLAB programs.
+These Jupyter Noteboos in Python are the translations from the original MATLAB programs.

 **wavelet_test_sine.ipynb**